osg-htc/docs/docs/worker-node/install-singularity.md

 can avoid installing singularity at all and reduce vulnerability even further.
 The RHEL 7.4 kernel (version 3.10.0-693) is available as a security update for all RHEL 7 based versions, even on systems that have not updated to RHEL 7.4.

+!!! note "Kernel security vs. Singularity security"
-Enabling unprivileged user namespaces increases the risk to the kernel, but the kernel is much more widely reviewed and the capability is more limited in scope, so the risk of enabling the kernel feature is considered by OSG security to be lower than installing singularity with setuid-root.
+    Enabling unprivileged user namespaces increases the risk to the kernel, but the kernel is much more widely reviewed than Singularity, and the additional capability given to users is more limited in scope.
+    Therefore, we consider the non-setuid, kernel method to have a lower security risk.

 The document is intended for system administrators who wish to either install singularity or enable it to be run as an unprivileged user.